caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 ```

 ## Packaging
-`hashicorp/go-plugin` requires 100% reliable network for the communication between the host application and the
+`hashicorp/go-plugin` requires a 100% reliable network for the communication between the host application and the
 plugin server, which is only possible with the local network.
 This means, that the location of the plugin's binary
 should be accessible from the host application and that both host app binary and plugin binary should be built for
 the same OS/architecture.
 For example, if the Turing Server/Router is built for macOS (Intel) (`darwin/amd64`) then